drdanz/yarp-policies/README.md

 *Rationale*: The `yarp::dev` namespace is reserved for classes in the `YARP_dev` library.

 ### YDD4: Devices methods should not be `virtual`, but only `override`, unless there is a good reason

 *Rationale*: Devices classes derive from interfaces, but they are never derived.

 There are a few exception for 2 device sharing the same implementation or some base class.
 In this case `virtual` methods are allowed.

+### YDD5: Getters implementation should not try to force a frequency

+*Rationale*: Interfaces can be used by more than one attached device at the same time.
+Using delays to force a specific frequency means that, if some kind of synchronization mechanism (mutex, condition variables, etc) is used, while one caller is waiting for the frequency, the others will be stuck trying to access the critical section.
+This means that the frequency is actually divided by the number of callers.

+Moreover, for "pull" methods, the frequency should be imposed by the caller, and the getter should just return the latest data available, as fast as possible.

+### YDD6: Getters implementation should not ensure that data is read once and only once

+*Rationale*: Interfaces can be used by more than one attached device at the same time.
+Trying to return the image once and only once means that each caller will alternately recieve the data.
+This means that callers do not receive all data, that is actually divided by the number of callers.

 ## **YNW**: Network Wrapper Client/Server